 Epilepsy is a neurological disorder characterised by abnormal electrochemical signaling usually accompanied by convulsions or seizures.
 There are many causes of epilepsy, which vary on the nature of the seizures as well as the age of onset.
 In 50% of cases, the cause is not known.
 Presently we know that structural abnormalities in the developing brain, infections like meningitis or encephalitis, or minimal to no oxygen to the brain during birth or after a stroke, can cause epilepsy.

 Brain injuries, particularly those that result in scar tissue, are also known to make one more susceptible to developing epilepsy.
 Often there is a considerable lapse in time between the brain injury and the onset of seizures.
 Epilepsy can also occur as a result of a tumour.
 People over 65 may develop epilepsy from degenerative conditions.
 In many cases involving very young children, genetics play a part.
 Genetics, however, can be a factor in developing epilepsy at any age.
 Some people are simply more prone to developing seizures than others.
 When there is a history of seizures in the family, there is a greater risk for an individual to develop epilepsy.

 Medical Cannabis Treatment of Epilepsy

-There is a wealth of anecdotal evidence to suggest cannabinoids, particularly cannabidiol, may be able to reduce the severity and frequency of some forms of epilepsy.
-Recent studies have been conducted to assess the safety and efficacy of cannabidiol (CBD) in the treatment of refractory conditions such as Dravet and Lennox-Gastaut syndrome with very promising results.
+There is a wealth of anecdotal evidence to suggest that cannabinoids, particularly cannabidiol (CBD), may be able to reduce the severity and frequency of some forms of epilepsy.
+Recent studies have been conducted to assess the safety and efficacy of CBD in the treatment of refractory conditions such as Dravet and Lennox-Gastaut syndrome with very promising results.